Raspuri

-The 'Raspuri' mango is an extremely popular variety of mango in South Indian state of Karnataka especially grown in and around Bengaluru, Ramanagara, Kolar, Chikkaballapura, Tumakuru.
+The 'Raspuri' mango is an extremely popular variety of mango in the South Indian state of Karnataka especially grown in and around Bengaluru, Ramanagara, Kolar, Chikkaballapura, Tumakuru.
 This fruit is also known as sweet mango.
 It is also known as the Pairi mango in Maharashtra state.

-Raspuri: Raspuri mango This is called the Queen Mango of India.
-It’s generally found in Old Mysore, Karnataka.
-This mango is very tasty - that’s why it’s generally called the "queen" mango.
+It is generally found in Old Mysore, Karnataka.

 Description

 Raspuri mangoes are oval in shape and about 4 to 6 inches long.
-The skin of the ripe fruit is reddish yellow in colour, and some eat the skin though it can be a bit bitter for some taste buds.
-The mango has a warm sweet taste, is sometimes pleasantly tart, and has rich aromatic flavour.
+The skin of the ripe fruit is reddish yellow in colour, and some people eat the skin though it can be a bit bitter for some taste buds.
+The mango has a warm sweet taste, is sometimes tart, and has a rich aromatic flavour.
 It is an excellent source of vitamins A and C. The pulp is suited for conversion to juices, nectars, drinks, jams, fruit cheese or to be had by itself or with cream as a dessert.
-It can also be used in puddings, bakery fillings, and fruit meals for children, flavours for food industry, and also to make ice cream and yoghurt.
+It can also be used in puddings, bakery fillings, and fruit meals for children, flavours for the food industry, and also to make ice cream and yoghurt.